meteor/meteor/source/packages/dynamic-import.md

-The `dynamic-import` package provides an implementation of `Module.prototype.dynamicImport`, an extension of the module runtime which powers the [dynamic `import(...)`](https://github.com/tc39/proposal-dynamic-import) statement, an up-and-coming (currently stage 3 out of 4) addition to the ECMAScript standard.
+The `dynamic-import` package provides an implementation of `Module.prototype.dynamicImport`, an extension of the module runtime which powers the [dynamic `import(...)`](https://github.com/tc39/proposal-dynamic-import) statement, an up-and-coming (ECMA2020) addition to the ECMAScript standard.

 The dynamic `import(...)` statement is a complimentary method to the static